 Is your mouth hanging open yet?

 - "The Cat Came Back" was originally titled, "“The Cat Came Back: A N...r Absurdity”.
 The lyrics mocked the speech of enslaved people and was sung in minstrel shows.
+See the original sheet music from the National Library.

 - "Camptown Races" is a minstrel show which mocked the speech of enslaved people.
 Read more here.